 GlycoNet is committed to an effective training program.
 The fundamental goal of GlycoNet training activities is to provide trainees with a broadly based skill set for successful careers in academia as well as in the pharmaceutical and biotech industries.

-GlycoNet training initiatives will include:
+GlycoNet’s training initiatives currently include:

-- multidisciplinary research training between groups, and industrial internships
+- Multidisciplinary research training between groups, and industrial internships